cognitedata/reveal/apps/discover/README.md

 ## Running E2E tests manually

+We have two test systems at the moment.
+So you can run them in two modes.
+But we are trying to transition to Cypress.

 ### Start server

 0. Get the PK from last-pass for the testing project.
 Put it in the Discover root as `discover-e2e-<<cluster>>.jwk-key.json`